terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_java_service_instance.html.markdown

 * `ip_reservations` - (Optional) A list of ip reservation names.

+* `load_balancer` - (Optional) Information about the loadbalancer to attach to the java service instance.
+Load Balancer is specfied below.

 * `managed_servers` - (Optional) Details information about the managed servers the java service instance will look after.
 Managed Servers is documented below.